Automotive & Parts — United States

 Technical Requirements

-- Different products correspond to different FMVSS standards, and core commonly used standards include: FMVSS No.108 (lamps), FMVSS No.105/135 (brake systems), FMVSS No.119/139 (tires), FMVSS No.205 (safety glass), FMVSS No.302 (interior flammability resistance)
+Different products correspond to different FMVSS standards, the core commonly used standards include: FMVSS No.108 (lamps), FMVSS No.105/135 (brake systems), FMVSS No.119/139 (tires), FMVSS No.205 (safety glass), FMVSS No.302 (interior flame retardancy).

-- Raw materials must meet the chemical limit requirements for lead, phthalates and other substances specified by FMVSS
+Raw materials must meet the chemical limit requirements for lead, phthalates and other substances specified by FMVSS.

 Certification Process

-WANVE, as a professional technical service organization, provides one-stop full compliance support for enterprise export.
+WANVE provides one-stop full compliance support for enterprise export.